cldellow/datasette-scraper/README.md

 ##### config_schema()

-Returns a [JSON schema](https://json-schema.org/understanding-json-schema/) describing the configuration this plugin accepts.
+Returns a `ConfigSchema` option that defines how this plugin is configured.

+Configuration is done via [JSON schema](https://json-schema.org/understanding-json-schema/).
+UI is done via [JSON Forms](https://jsonforms.io/).

+Look at the existing plugins to learn how to use this hook.

-The schema is optional; if omitted, users will have to hand-edit their configurations versus using interactive UI tools.
+The schema is optional; if omitted, you will need to configure the plug in out of band.

 ##### config_default_value()